Frequently Asked Questions

 Are there any charges to the buyer?

-Most Lot(s) are subject to 20% (+VAT) Buyers premium in our live Webcast auctions and 24.5% (+VAT) in our timed auctions.
+Most Lot(s) are subject to 20% (+VAT) and all Lot(s) are subject to 26.5% Buyers premium.
 Please ask if not sure.

 What is a buyer’s premium?